• Skip to primary navigation

 Migrant Housing Standards

-at glance comparisonThe design and documentation of this project are currently funded by the Dogwood Health Trust, which supports the improvement of the health and well-being of all people and communities in the 18 counties and Qualla Boundary of Western NC.
-Dogwood recognizes the value of better farmworker housing in their region.
+The design and documentation of this project are currently supported by the Dogwood Health Trust, a private foundation committed to improving the health and well-being of all people and communities in the 18 counties and Qualla Boundary of Western NC.

 The project also received an award from the American Institute of Architects South Atlantic Region and the American Institute of Architects Triangle Region for Design Excellence.
 It also received an unbuilt award from the Architects Newspaper Best of Design Awards.
 KHA has lectured about the project in NC, Wisconsin, Tennessee, and Pennsylvania, expanding awareness of the necessity to improve farmworker housing in our country.